webOSArchive/enyo1-bootplate/Enyo1onWeb.md

-# Enyo2 on the Web
+# Enyo on the Web

 ## Notes

-Enyo2 apps natively run in modern web browsers, with the only caveat being CORS restrictions.
+Enyo apps natively run in modern Chrome or Chromium-based web browsers, with the only caveat being CORS restrictions.
 If you want to cross-target other platforms, particularly webOS, ensure you don't use modern web features that won't render on older browsers.